 What should be noted is that a lot of features of Notability only work if you have a subscription.
 If that is something you do not want, GoodNotes is a far better fit.
 It outperforms the free version of Notability - which is fairly logical of course.

-Broadly speaking, Notability and GoodNotes are quite similar.
+Broadly speaking however, Notability and GoodNotes are quite similar.
 Yes, there are differences between the apps, but they are not fundamentally different.

 Since we obviously cannot guess exactly what you need, we have highlighted the differences and the similarities in this blog.
 We hope you can make a good choice based on that.
 Please let us know which app you chose, and why.